bio-phys/asyncmd/docs/source/index.md

 usage/basic_gromacs_example
 ```

+You might also want to have a look at the [example jupyter notebooks](example-notebooks) below.

 ## User guide

 This section provides more in-depth explanations on various topics, such as the {py:class}`Trajectory <asyncmd.Trajectory>` object or the use of complex stopping criteria for MD simulations.
 It also includes a section on modifying and extending asyncmd for your own use-case.